iron-io/docs/worker/languages/dotnet/index.md

 {"msg":"Queued up","tasks":[{"id":"506e1a8e29a33a57650db95d"}]}
 {% endhighlight %}

+For most people, calling the API by hand is overkill.
+We don't have an official IronWorker library for .NET yet, but our community has built a great project for interacting with our APIs.
+If you're using Iron.io from .NET, you may wish to check out [IronTools](https://github.com/odeits/IronTools).

 **Note:** One of our customers, [Oscar Deits](https://github.com/odeits) lent us his considerable expertise with .NET as we came up with this sample code.
 Thanks Oscar!

 ## Deep Dive